 The Kedzie mezzanine, seen on September 13, 2001, was renovated in the summer of that year, with new flooring, CA booth, and other improvements.
 For a larger view, click here.
 (Photo by Graham Garfield)

 The fare controls are at a mezzanine level, with entrances from multiple sides of the streets above.
 The station has two exits, one at Spaulding/Milwaukee (2732N), serving Diversey (2800N/3400W), the other at Kedzie/Milwaukee (3200W/2600N), at Logan Square.
 The mezzanines are not enclosed, as in the State and Dearborn subways, but are cantilevered over the platforms, and thus functioned more as an open deck overlooking the track level.
-The island platform is spacious, with a column-free platform obtained by using a box-girder construction.
-The walls of the station mezzanines and platform areas were off-white brick (since discolored to a tan hue), with white concrete coffered ceilings and fluorescent lights recessed in the coffers.
-Further down the platform from the mezzanines, the ceilings become arched concrete.
-The Kedzie entrance has a concession at mezzanine level and, at street level, has a bus terminal on the northeast corner, with one of the stair/escalator accessways from the station mezzanine leading directly to the bus terminal.

-In 2000, the CTA® began construction on a number of improvements to the Logan Square subway station.
+In 2000, the CTA began construction on a number of improvements to the Logan Square subway station.
 These additions included two new elevators (one from the street to the Kedzie mezzanine and one from the Kedzie mezzanine to the platform), additional mezzanine floor space, and a relocated customer assistant kiosk and platform-to-mezzanine stairway.
 By March 2001, the sidewalk at street level had been modified to accept the new elevator.
 The steel work for the mezzanine extension over the platform for the new stairway and elevator was underway and nearly complete by the middle of the month.
-Also underway were the construction of new CTA® personnel restrooms, maintenance rooms and customer assistant kiosk.
+Also underway were the construction of new CTA personnel restrooms, maintenance rooms and customer assistant kiosk.

 The new steel mezzanine structure, staircase, and elevator space at the Kedzie end of the Logan Square platform, looking southeast on March 9, 2001.
 For a larger view, click here.
 (Photo by Graham Garfield)